Garagist/Garagist.Mautic/.github/ISSUE_TEMPLATE/Feature_request.md

----
 name: ✨ Feature request
-about: Suggest an idea for this project
+description: Suggest an idea for this project
-title: ""
 labels: enhancement
----
+body:
+  - type: markdown
+    attributes:
+      value: Thank you for taking the time to suggest a new feature!
+  - type: markdown
+    attributes:
+      value: Please describe the feature in detail.
+Why would it would be a good addition to Garagist.Mautic?
+  - type: textarea
+    id: description
+    attributes:
+      label: What should be improved?

-**Is your feature request related to a problem?
-Please describe.**
+      description: Is your feature request related to a problem?
+Please describe it.
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+    validations:
+      required: true
+  - type: textarea
+    id: solution
+    attributes:

-**Describe the solution you'd like**
+      label: Describe the solution you would like
-A clear and concise description of what you want to happen.
+      description: A clear and concise description of what you want to happen.
+    validations:
+      required: true
+  - type: textarea

-**Describe alternatives you've considered**
+    id: alternatives
-A clear and concise description of any alternative solutions or features you've considered.

-**Additional context**
+    attributes:
+      label: Possible alternatives
+      description: Describe any alternatives you have considered.
+    validations:
+      required: false
+  - type: textarea
+    id: extra
+    attributes:
+      label: Additional context
-Add any other context or screenshots about the feature request here.
+      description: Add any other relevant information.
+    validations:
+      required: false
+  - type: checkboxes
+    id: can-work
+    attributes:
+      label: Are you willing to work on this?
+      description: Are you willing to help us add this feature?
+If you are not sure how, feel free to ask for guidance.
+      options:
+        - label: Yes, I would like to help